-Age Concern UK Cambridgeshire and Peterborough offers this service to people aged 65 and over or those with a disability.
+Age UK Cambridgeshire and Peterborough offers this service to people aged 65 and over or those with a disability.
 The service covers the whole of Cambridgeshire.

 The service aims to prevent falls and accidents by offering a free personal assessment, home safety checks and arranging small jobs to be carried out.